kanaria69/Mainecoco/README.md

-## What is the least spoken language in the world?
-## Sign Language
+## Why did the opera singer go sailing?
+They wanted to hit the high Cs.